 N. B. The paper has been updated with minor corrections (22 April 2020).

-A copy of the paper is also held by the heritage librarian at the Queanbeyan Public Library.
+A copy of the paper is also held by the heritage librarian at the Queanbeyan Public Library, Brigid Whitbred, to whom I extend my thanks.
 That copy includes reproductions of original documents held by New South Wales State Archives and Records.

 Notes on Errol J. Lea-Scarlett’s histories of Queanbeyan